sopherapps/eli/README.md

 - [ ] Configurations saved by the user are saved in a JSON file every 3 seconds when the control panel is open.
       In case there are no changes, the JSON file is not touched.
 - [ ] At startup, these configurations are loaded from the file.
-- [ ] A user can toggle the theme between dark and light by clicking the moon/sun icon in the top bar.
+- [ ] \*A user can toggle the theme between dark and light by clicking the moon/sun icon in the top bar.
 - [ ] Any number of tabs can be open at the same time.
 The tabs appear just below the top bar.
-      If the tabs are too many, they will have an arrow button to enable scrolling left and right.
+      If the tabs are too many, they will have arrow buttons to enable scrolling left and right.

+Note: \* Is a nice-to-have feature.
+We will start with the Dark theme

 ### Technical Architecture